 BUILDING CONTROL CHARGES FROM 1 JULY 2016 INCLUDING GST Notice to fix (each) issue and administration where no building consent is held \$500 plus recovery charges at \$150.00/hour for investigation and monitoring of notices under the Building Act 2004 Building Act 2004 Infringement Notice issue and administration \$150 plus recovery charges at \$150.00/ hour for investigation and monitoring of notices under the Building Act 2004 Building Code Waivers Including Section 72, Section 75 decision, plus legal disbursements \$250.00 Deposit Application for Certificate of Acceptance (Section 97 of the Building Act 2004) has a \$780.00 deposit fee.
 Applicants will be charged a \$240.00 application fee, plus fees, charges or levies that would have been payable had building consent been applied for before carrying out the work.
 Any structural checks or other engineering checks, where appropriate will be charged out at cost.
-The deposit will be a down-payment towards these costs. \$780.00 Deposit Re-inspection for any purpose including Code Compliance Certificate (per inspection). \$150.00 Marquee >100m2 \$250.00 Lodgement of unauthorised building reports (pre Building Act work only) (pre June 1991) \$80.00 Lodgement of Building Act Schedule 1 - Exempt work reports with owner's declarations \$80.00 Lapse and cancellation of building consent administration \$80.00 Work completion extension request \$150.00 Work start extension request \$150.00 Documents requiring Council resolution, certification or Council seal Plus actual cost (over 30 minutes) and any legal disbursements \$192.00 \$150.00/hr Certificate of Public Use - Section 363A Building Act 2004 \$364.00 Dam classification application plus consultant costs \$185.00 Monthly Building Consent list \$200.00 pa Project Information Memoranda (PIM) - voluntary document.
-New construction, additions/alterations \$290.00 Territorial Authority Checking Fee (where PIM not applied for) \$290.00 Application fee for Alternative Solutions Assessment \$495.00 Deposit PIM/TAN Re-check Fee \$170.00 Consultancy Specific design peer reviews At cost
+The deposit will be a down-payment towards these costs. \$780.00 Deposit Re-inspection for any purpose including Code Compliance Certificate (per inspection). \$150.00 Marquee >100m2 \$250.00 Lodgement of unauthorised building reports (pre Building Act work only) (pre June 1991) \$80.00 Lodgement of Building Act Schedule 1 - Exempt work reports with owner's declarations \$80.00 Lapse and cancellation of building consent administration \$80.00 Work completion extension request \$150.00 Work start extension request \$150.00 Documents requiring Council resolution, certification or Council seal \$192.00 Plus actual cost (over 30 minutes) and any legal disbursements \$150.00/hr Certificate of Public Use - Section 363A Building Act 2004 \$364.00 Dam classification application plus consultant costs \$185.00 Monthly Building Consent list \$200.00 pa Project Information Memoranda (PIM) - voluntary document. \$290.00 New construction, additions/alterations Territorial Authority Checking Fee (where PIM not applied for) \$290.00 Application fee for Alternative Solutions Assessment \$495.00 Deposit PIM/TAN Re-check Fee \$170.00 Consultancy Specific design peer reviews At cost

 PROPERTY INFORMATION & DEVELOPMENT CONTRIBUTION CHARGES FROM 1 JULY 2016 INCLUDING GST Land Information Memorandum requested under the Local Government Official Information and Meetings Act 1987: Residential \$266.00 Commercial/Industrial \$400.00 Large properties involving more than one certificate of title will be quoted accordingly.
-Note: Should a special request be made that results in a field inspection and/or substant right to charge any additional fees that are appropriate, based on the amount of time reinformation.
-Property Enquiries - Access to Council Records:
+Note: Should a special request be made that results in a field inspection and/or substantial research, Council reserves the